• Skip to primary navigation

 • Sports

-History of Aesthetic Group Gymnastics, rules, equipment, details
+History of Aesthetic Group Gymnastics, Rules, Equipment, Details

-History of Aesthetic Group Gymnastics, rules, equipment, details
+History of Aesthetic Group Gymnastics, Rules, Equipment, Details

-October 6, 2022 By Live Sports
+July 7, 2026 By Live Sports

 The sport includes non-competitive events like floor exercises, vaulting, and balancing.
 Aesthetic Group Gymnastics (AGG) is an aerobics-style workout that has classes designed specifically for children.
 It is a fun way to get fit while having fun!
 Classes are held at local studios or gyms across the country.
 Aesthetic Gymnastics is a sport that starts with A.